measured/brandguide/README.md

 `git remote add heroku git@heroku.com:idealogue-bms.git`

+Assets must be precompiled for Heroku depolyment.
+Run `bundle exec rake assets:build` and then `git commit` the resulting files before pushing to Heroku.

-When ready to push changes to the production site, just `git push heroku master`
+When ready to push changes to the production site, just `git push heroku master`.

 Don't pull from the heroku remote.
 Pull any code changes made by other collaborators from the github (`origin`) remote.